-Through research and with the research team, I determined that obvious and extensible discoverability trumped findability.
-I chose this because we could easily tweak the interface in minor ways while analyzing how the user behaved more clearly.
-Also, the more noticeable design would allow it to have consistent patterns.
-Only after we have done everything we could to make it easy could we fall back on animated instructional coachmarks.
+In conjunction with the research team, I determined that obvious and extensible discoverability trumped findability.
+I made this choice because with a straightforward design we could analyze user behavior and easily tweak the interface in minor ways to make it better.
+Also, the more noticeable design would allow us to have consistent patterns.
+Only after we have done everything we could to make it easy would we consider falling back to animated instructional coachmarks.

 The other reason that discoverability won was that static coachmarks are inherently broken.
-The biggest failure is that they block users from being able to immediately use the features and leave no hinting—as to how to use them when the coachmarks are gone.
+Their biggest failure is that they block users from being able to immediately use the features and leave no hint—as to how to use them when the coachmarks are gone.
 The result was a fully redesigned Camera and behaviors.

 The changes we made brought to the Camera features (we call them modes).
-It contained a Camera, video, photobooth, Reveal (Sprocket’s AR capabilities), and, later, PhotoID to the foreground.
-Bringing them to the front allowed them to be discoverable, and because of the patterns, new features could extend it if needed.
+It contained a Camera, video, photobooth, Reveal (Sprocket’s AR capabilities), and, later, PhotoID.
+Bringing them to the front allowed them to be discoverable, and because of the patterns, new features could extend the functionality if needed.

 Post Camera redesign, we began planning to update the remainder of the Sprocket app.

 Once a user has onboarded and set up their Sprocket, the original app opened to a selection screen.
-That screen revealed everything and allowed users to choose from any source they wanted.
+That screen revealed everything and made the users to choose from any source they wanted.
 However, through analytics, we discovered that 97-99% of our users printed from their local phone gallery and only secondarily used the Camera, share extension, or social sources.
-We refocused on our primary users and defaulted the landing screen to the local gallery with a research backed decision in hand.
+We refocused on our primary users and defaulted the landing screen to the local gallery with a researchbacked decision in hand.

 A benefit to this change was that users could quickly select a photo, multiple photos, change photo sources, or switch to the Camera from the gallery.
-Even though the choice screen allowed users to choose their path quickly, most of our users chose the same one—their local phone gallery.
-Added to this usage data was the lack of expandability of the choice screen—at some point, it would run out of real estate.
+Research showed us that even though the choice screen allowed users to choose their path, most of our users chose the same one—their local phone gallery.
+Added to this usage data was the lack of expandability of the original choice screen—at some point, it would run out of real estate.

-In the examples below (left to right), one and two were designed before my arrival—both had a camera instance.
-Example one had a discernable camera icon, but the Camera disappeared as soon as the user scrolled their photo roll.
-Example two was simply an icon swap—the business wanted to focus more on its AR capabilities—and hard-to-read paging dots.
+In the examples to the right (left to right), one and two (top) were designed before my arrival—both had a camera instance.
+Example 1 (top left) had a discernible camera icon, but the Camera disappeared as soon as the user scrolled their photo roll.
+Example 2 (top right) was simply an icon swap—the business wanted to focus more on its AR capabilities—and hard-to-read paging dots.
 (Note: the live feed is missing from two because we killed the camera instance during the camera redesign because it slowed down the app).
-Those examples failed from the same defect for the secondary galleries; users couldn’t find the social media galleries.
-Example three focused on implementing the reusable global home bar (bottom-most portion), mode bar (allowed users to swipe to other features), and option bar (options within each mode).
-Example four was simply a beautifying iteration—we refined the overall example three experience and lightened up the interface, increased the font size, and added new Gallery features.
+Those gallery examples failed from the same defect for the secondary galleries; users couldn’t find the social media galleries.
+Example 3 (bottom left) focused on implementing the reusable global home bar (bottom-most portion), mode bar (allowed users to swipe to other features), and option bar (options within each mode).
+Example 4 (bottom right) was a beautifying iteration—we refined the overall example 3 experience and lightened up the interface, increased the font size, and added new Gallery features.

-Example four was one of the first screens I worked on—just a few weeks into the job.
+Example 3 was one of the first screens I worked on—just a few weeks into the job.
 I didn’t even fully know what the project would require.
 When we focused more on this function (after Camera and Gallery), I iterated the queue further, shortened the row height, lightened the interface, and introduced the home bar and options bar.
-But we did more than minor visual tweaks.
-We added the ability to switch queues to other connected Sprocket printers, defined the moment the print job transfers to the hardware, and added the ability to manage all sprocket printers right from the queue.
+But we did more than minor visual tweaks: we added the ability to switch printer queues to other connected Sprockets, defined the indication telling the users when the print job transferred from the app to the hardware, and added the ability to manage all sprocket printers right from the queue.

-The challenge I faced was that the users needed to understand where their print job was in the printing/transfer process.
-Also, we had to define a minor distinction between two different queues—because the new Sprocket printers had a hardware queue and a software queue.
-The software queue holds the print jobs until all of the file’s data is transferred, over Bluetooth, to the hardware queue—which holds up to 10 print jobs.
+The challenge I faced, in this screen, was ensuring that the users understood where their print job was in the print/transfer process.
+Also, we had to define a minor distinction between two different kinds of queues—the new Sprocket printers had a hardware queue and a software queue.
+The software queue held the print jobs until all of the file’s data was transferred, over Bluetooth, to the hardware queue—which held up to 10 print jobs.